For many years the .380 ACP wasn’t a hugely popular cartridge for concealed carry or home defense, but times are a-changing.

-A lead projectile will often bend, break and deform before it can penetrate deep enough to cause serious harm.
+A lead projectile will often bend, break and deform before penetrating deep enough to cause serious harm.
 The same goes for a round that is too light and too slow.

 If possible, find how the round expands through ballistic gel after being shot through denim.
 Denim can cause some rounds to fail at proper expansion.

+Stay away from FMJ rounds since they do penetrate, but often penetrate way too much.
 I also advise staying away from gimmick projectiles that look cool but function poorly.

-A projectile’s ability to retain weight after expansion and penetration is a good measure of the rounds ability to deal damage to a vital part of the body.
+A projectile’s ability to retain weight after expansion and penetration is a good measure of the round’s ability to deal damage to a vital part of the body.